hmammana/javascript-style-guide/README.md

 ## Commas & Semicolons

 ### Commas
-- We put the comma at the end of the line.
+- Put the comma at the end of the line.

     ```js
     // Good :)